Give Your Grandchild the Gift of A 529 College Savings Plan

 Along with control and financial aid considerations, there are tax consequences to consider when opening a 529 account for your grandchild as well.

 The biggest tax benefit of 529 plans goes to the student.
 Earnings on any investments in these accounts are free from federal and state taxes as long as they’re used for qualified education expenses.
-However, your grandchild may not be the only person in this scenario benefitting from tax breaks.
+However, your grandchild may not be the only person in this scenario benefiting from tax breaks.
 In many states, you can deduct contributions from your state income taxes if you’re the account owner.
 In some states, this applies to any contributor to an account.

 Another tax consideration with 529 accounts is that any contribution is considered a gift to the beneficiary.
 As a gift, it qualifies for the $15,000 annual gift tax exclusion.
 Additionally, 529 plans allow you to “front-load” your gifts, meaning you can contribute up to $75,000 in one year and treat the contribution as if it were made over a 5 calendar-year period for gift tax purposes.
 (As a reminder, you are allowed an annual gift tax exclusion of $15,000 per recipient.)